By Drew Marchetti

 local safety and electrical codes.
 But, too often, this equipment is installed

-On the day after a town-wide power outage, the headmaster of a private school
+On the day after a town-wide power tage, the headmaster of a private school

 was concerned because emergency lighting units on the campus failed to work.